amoeba-rb/amoeba/README.md

 This example will copy all of a post's comments.
 It will also nullify the publishing date and dissociate the post from its original topic.

 Unlike inclusive and exclusive styles, specifying null fields will not automatically enable amoeba to copy all child records.
 As with any active record object, the default field value will be used instead of `nil` if a default value exists on the migration.

+#### Set

+If you wish to just set a field to an aribrary value on all duplicated objects you may use the `set` directive.
+For example, if you wanted to copy an object that has some kind of approval process associated with it, you likely may wish to set the new object's state to be open or "in progress" again.

+    class Post < ActiveRecord::Base
+      amoeba do
+        set :state_tracker => "open_for_editing"
+      end
+    end

+In this example, when a post is duplicated, it's `state_tracker` field will always be given a value of `open_for_editing` to start.

 #### Prepend